Breeanajohnson108/GA-SunflowerTunes-Project-2-/README.md

 ## Project Description

 Welcome!
 SunflowerTunes is a music web application that allows you to jam anywhere at anytime.
 SunflowerTunes will brighten your day, or just allow you to go to your personal getaway.
 This music app is being built with React and using Airtable.
 Sunflowertunes will be avavilabe in different views mobile, tablet, and desktop mode.
+Sunflowertunes was built with React.

 ## API and Data Sample